-3. Local government is an exemplar employer, all employment and human resources policies are anti-racist to create a safe and inclusive environment for black, Asian and minority ethnic people. workforce data which local government is required to publish in its pay policy statements to ensure it reinforces duties in the Equalities Act 2010 to publish accurate and timely diversity data and to achieve timely and complete compliance with other statutory requirements.
-We will work with local government to May 2022 Significant impact on LAs if different and additional data is required and reported.
-Regulatory impact likely to be significant.
-We will work with the WLGA, local authorities, professional bodies and One Voice Wales to support local government to review its recruitment, human resources and internal complaints processes including coaching and employee support schemes to ensure they are anti-racist and that good practice examples such as staff support groups are promoted.
-May 2022 Potentially significant impact if recruitment and HR processes require changes and investment.
-We will work with the WLGA, One Voice Wales, Academi Wales and local government bodies to ensure all graduate recruitment and mentoring schemes are accessible to minority ethnic people.
-May 2022 Some changes may be needed.
+3. Local government is We will review and make amendments to the May 2022 Significant an exemplar impact on LAs employer, all publish in its pay policy statements to ensure it if different and employment and reinforces duties in the Equalities Act 2010 to publish additional data human resources accurate and timely diversity data and to achieve is required and policies are anti-racist timely and complete compliance with other statutory reported. to create a safe and , , Regulatory inclusive environment · impact likely to for black, Asian and • be significant. minority ethnic people. be subject to both internal and external scrutiny. , , , , , , , , , , We will work with the WLGA, local authorities, May 2022 Potentially professional bodies and One Voice Wales to support significant local government to review its recruitment, human impact if resources and internal complaints processes recruitment including coaching and employee support schemes to and HR ensure they are anti-racist and that good practice processes examples such as staff support groups are promoted. require oxampios such de stain support groups and promotour changes and investment.
+We will work with the WLGA, One Voice Wales, May 2022 Some changes Academi Wales and local government bodies to may be ensure all graduate recruitment and mentoring needed. schemes are accessible to minority ethnic people.
+Tiocaca. continuo are accessible to minority ettino people.